vuesion/vuesion/docs/guide/update.md

 ## Major version upgrades

-Our vision is to provide upgrade scripts for every major version, they will update the files and execute AST operations.
+Our vision is to provide upgrade scripts for every major version, they will update the files and code.